 - Tell someone.
 Whether you are the target or a witness, bullying behavior is counter to Boise State University’s Shared Values and needs to be addressed in a way that results in the discontinuation of the bullying behavior.

 - All people should feel safe and welcomed at Boise State.
 You may be the target, you may be a firsthand witness, or you may have heard about something from someone else.
 In any case, please help create a safe and welcoming environment by responding to unacceptable behavior.
-You can let us know by filing a CARE report, and we’ll determine how and whether a response is constructive.
+You can let us know by filing a CARE alert, and we’ll determine how and whether a response is constructive.

 - Report the incident/expression to the CARE Team for possible response/resolution.
 In case you are the victim, depending on the severity, either university policy or the law may have been violated and the university should be made aware to take necessary actions to address the behavior.